-The school board will address the grievance at the next regular meeting of the school board, unless the employee agrees in writing to an alternate date for the hearing.
-After reviewing the Level Two Grievance Form and the superintendent's reply, the board will decide if the grievance, on its face, is grievable under district policy.
-If the grievance is presented as a "group grievance," the Board shall first determine if the composition of the group meets the definition of a "group grievance."
-If the Board determines that it is a group grievance, the Board shall then determine whether the matter raised is grievable.
-If the Board rules the composition of the group does not meet the definition of a group grievance, or the grievance, whether group or individual, is not grievable, the matter shall be considered closed.
-(Individuals within the disallowed group may choose to subsequently refile their grievance as an individual grievance beginning with Level One of the process.)
-If the Board rules the grievance to be grievable, they shall immediately commence a hearing on the grievance.
-All parties have the right to representation by a person of their own choosing who is not a member of the employee's immediate family at the appeal hearing before the Board of Directors.
-The employee shall have no less than 90 minutes to present his/her grievance, unless a shorter period is agreed to by the employee and both parties shall have the opportunity to present and question witnesses.
+If the Board rules the grievance to be a subject that may be grieved, they shall immediately commence a hearing on the grievance.
+All parties have the right to representation at the appeal hearing by a person of their own choosing except that no party shall be represented by an individual who is not a member of the employee's immediate family.
+The employee shall have no less than ninety (90) minutes to present his/her grievance, unless a shorter period is agreed to by the employee, and both parties shall have the opportunity to present and question witnesses.
 The hearing shall be open to the public unless the employee requests a private hearing.
-If the hearing is open, the parent or guardian of any student under the age of eighteen years who gives testimony may elect to have the student's testimony given in closed session.
+If the hearing is open to the public, the parent or guardian of any student under the age of eighteen (18) years who gives testimony may elect to have the student's testimony given in closed session.
 At the conclusion of the hearing, if the hearing was closed, the Board of Directors may excuse all parties except board members and deliberate, by themselves, on the hearing.
 At the conclusion of an open hearing, board deliberations shall also be in open session unless the board is deliberating the employment, appointment, promotion, demotion, disciplining, or resignation of the employee.
 A decision on the grievance shall be announced no later than the next regular board meeting.